joko100200/2dInducedMetric/README.md

 set ticslevel 0
 splot 'visualxyzuv.out' with pm3d, 'xyzpath.out' with lines lw 3 lt rgb "green"
-This forces the xyzpath to be a neon green if you get an error or something looks fucked up because of the mesh get rid of the pm3d part in the visual
+This forces the xyzpath to be a neon green if you get an error or something looks messed up because of the mesh get rid of the pm3d part in the visual

 Parameters file: